jakemcc/jakemccrary.com/source/_posts/2020-07-03-introducing-photo-fit.markdown

 comments: true
 published: false
 description: Introducing Photo Fit, a TypeScript web app that makes your landscape photos work well with your vertical phone.
-keywords: 'csv, keywords, here'
+keywords: 'resize photo, typescript, javascript, photo, landscape, portrait'
 categories:
+- typescript
+- experiment
 ---

-Earlier this year, I wanted to make a photo the new background on my phone.
+Earlier this year, I wanted to make a landscape photo the new background on my phone.
-The photo was taken in landscape mode on my phone, similar to the photo of my keyboard below.
+Pretend it was the photo below.

 {% img center /images/photo-fit/keyboard-new-keycaps.jpg "Landscape image of my keyboard" "Landscape image of my keyboard" %}